Broken Pipes and Water Damage

 Winterize Your Home

 You can also minimize temperature fluctuations within your home by adequately preparing for colder weather.
 Seal all cracks and openings, including in basements and crawl spaces.
 Replace failing insulation and windows and ensure a constant heat source.
-Even if you will be away from your home for an extended period, leave the heat on low.
+Even if you will be away from home for an extended period, leave the heat on low.

 Prepare for Storms